-Gary Truitt is the most recognized and trusted farm broadcaster in Indiana.
-For more than 33 years, Truitt has been delivering the farm news and markets to Hoosier farmers over radio stations across the state.
-In addition, his weekly newspaper commentary is one of the most read pieces in Indiana’s leading farm publication.
+Gary Truitt has been delivering the farm news and markets to Hoosier farmers over radio stations across the state for over 33 years.
 Truitt has received numerous industry awards including two Oscar in Agriculture awards and Farm Broadcaster of the Year from the National Association of Farm Broadcasting.
 In 2020, Truitt was inducted into the organization’s Hall of Fame.
 In 2006, Truitt founded Hoosier Ag Today as a way to better serve the informational needs of Indiana farm families.

 Andy Eubank is a veteran Indiana broadcaster who understands the power of local radio.
 His 45 years of radio experience in rural communities has made him a master at producing programming that enables local radio stations to reach and serve their agricultural audience.
 Eubank’s work has been honored by the National Association of Farm Broadcasting and the Purdue Cooperative Extension Service.
 Since joining HAT in 2007, Eubank has traveled extensively covering agriculture, including accompanying the Indiana Lt.
 Governor on an agricultural trade mission to China in 2010.

 Martin’s training as both a Meteorologist and agricultural commodity broker allows him to bring a new depth to weather content from Hoosier Ag Today.
 Martin produces weather content for HAT radio stations as well as the digital platforms operated by HAT.
 Martin focuses on weather trends for the Hoosier State and incorporates how these trends will impact farming operations and market prices.
 Martin graduated from Purdue University in 1996 with a B.S.
 Degree in Applied Agricultural Meteorology.
 However, being raised in North Central Indiana on a small diversified livestock farm, Martin has been involved in operational forecasting all his life.
 He has worked in the private weather sector for over 18 years, providing information to a wide range of clients.
 Based in Warsaw, IN, Martin has developed a weather, risk management tool using weather derivatives to mitigate the problems that weather brings to all market sectors, not only the agricultural industry.